dbrugne/donut/README.md

 - New Relic, Grunt

 ## Pomelog migration
+* Add nginx, remove gate and add nginx to dependencies
 * Authentication, check that it's impossible to open a websocket if i'm not logged
 * Restore broadcast to user sockets on user logout
 * Restore a var logger = require('../app/models/log'); and change console.log for pomelo logger
+* Add user and room detail on backend
+* Add pomelo connection on backend
+* Add log tail -f on backend
+* Refresh button on backend home
 * Grunt data migration for next release (history)
 * Redirect to room after signup/signin => FB campaign glander au boulot
-* Popin smiley
-* Add nginx, remove gate and add nginx to dependencies

-## Backend
-* Add user and room detail
-* Add pomelo connection
-* Refresh on home

 Deploy
 [ ] Add event in all discussions to inform users of deployment